benbusby/y2k/README.md

 - `X09219227.151272511`

 For this first Fibonacci Sequence program, we're printing all values that are less than 2000.
-We're also going to do something a bit hacky in order to fit this solution into only 2 file timestamps.
-We're going to create two variables that will hold two values of the sequence at a time (starting with 0 and 1), and add them to each other until the lower of the two values is above 2000.
-This works since we know that an even number of terms is needed to reach `1597`, the highest Fibonacci number before `2000`.
+We're going to do something a little hacky in order to fit this solution into only 2 file timestamps.
+First we'll create two variables that will hold two values of the sequence at a time (starting with 0 and 1), then add them to each other until the lower of the two values is above 2000.
+This works since we know that an even number of terms is needed to reach `1597`, the highest Fibonacci number that is less than `2000`.

 Like the "Hello World!" example, the timestamps below have been broken up to make them easier to read.
 I've also grouped some commands into chunks of digits